Marnie Sheridan Gallery

 Visit The Gallery

 Enter from the Esteswood Drive entrance on the south side of campus.
 From the Estes Road/Hobbs Road intersection, travel a block south on Estes Road.
 Turn right on Esteswood Drive.
 Take the first driveway into campus.
-The Marnie Sheridan Gallery is in the McMurry Center for Arts and Athletics, the white building to your right as you proceed to Visitor's Parking.
+The Marnie Sheridan Gallery is in the McMurry Center for Arts, the white building to your right as you proceed to Visitor's Parking.

 After parking, proceed to Souby Hall to receive a Visitor's Pass that will give you admittance to Marnie Sheridan Gallery.